BonsaiDen/JavaScript-Garden/doc/en/function/constructors.md

         return obj;
     }

-While the above is robust against forgetting to use `new` and makes the use of [private variables](#function.closures) certainly easier, it comes with some down sides.
+While the above is robust against a missing `new` keyword and certainly makes the use of [private variables](#function.closures) easier, it comes with some downsides.

- 1. It uses more memory since the created objects do **not** share the methods
+ 1. It uses more memory since the created objects do **not** share the methods on a prototype.
- 2. In order to inherit the factory needs to copy all the methods from another object
+ 2. In order to inherit the factory needs to copy all the methods from another object or put that object on the prototype of the new object.
- 3. It somehow goes against the spirit of the language, by dropping prototype chain just because a left out `new` keyword can break code
+ 3. Dropping the prototype chain just because of a left out `new` keyword somehow goes against the spirit of the language.

-### In Conclusion
+### In conclusion

 While omitting the `new` keyword might lead to bugs, it is certainly **not** a reason to drop the use of prototypes altogether.
-In the end it comes down to which solution is better suited for the needs of the application, it is especially important to choose a specific style of object creation **and** stick with it.
+In the end it comes down to which solution is better suited for the needs of the application, it is especially important to choose a specific style of object creation **and stick** with it.